 Fun with Food

-I don’t know about you, but Valentine's Day is one of my favorite themes when it comes to creating.
-Art, decor… I love it all.
-And valentine treats are no exception!
+I don’t know about you, but Valentine’s Day is one of my favorite themes when it comes to creating.
+Arts and crafts, decor … I love it all.
+And Valentine’s Day treats are no exception!
 Here are my top picks for kid-pleasing valentine snacks, and don’t forget to check our new Kid-Friendly Food Pinterest page, filled with fun options that are sure to please even the pickiest of eaters.

 Cupid Chow.
 Yum, yum!
 Peanut butter, milk chocolate, powdered sugar and M&Ms make for a tasty treat for the whole family.
 The best part?
 Getting those little helpers into the kitchen along with you.
 Because what is more kind than helping others?
 (Image source: Crafty Morning)

 Conversation Cuties.
 I’m loving this easy idea!
-Take a Sharpie or other marker, refer to your phone or make up your own heart eyes and kissy face emojis, and draw right on the peel!
+Take a food-safe marker, refer to your phone or make up your own heart eyes and kissy face emojis, and draw right on the peel!
 Or, make a healthy version of the candy conversation hearts by writing messages like “Be Mine” and “Love You” on the peel.
 Conversation starters, for sure!

 4 Amazing Valentine Snacks for Kids.
 And they’re gluten-free!
 For most of these, you just need a mini heart cookie cutter.
-Make heart shaped quesadillas, pizzas, cucumber slices, sandwiches and more!
+Make heart-shape quesadillas, pizzas, cucumber slices, sandwiches and more!
 These snacks are sure to impress, and fill your kids with all kinds of warm fuzzies.

-Have I mentioned that I LOVE heart-themed art?
+Have I mentioned that I LOVE heart-theme arts and crafts?
 Well, I do.
-As a long-time art teacher, February was always my favorite time of year (despite the squirrely children) because it was a great excuse to break out the warm-colored paints, heart stencils and glitter.
+As a longtime art teacher, February was always my favorite time of year (despite the squirrely children) because it was a great excuse to break out the warm-colored paints, heart stencils and glitter.
 I’m a sucker for a good mixed-media heart piece.
 Check out this ART that is just filled with HEART!

 Heart Symmetry Painting.
-Learn about symmetry in a simple way; by dropping blobs of paint onto a paper, folding and unfolding, and admiring the results.
-Also practice fine motor skills including cutting, folding, and using a paintbrush.
-The learning opportunities are endless!
+Learn about symmetry in a simple way, by dropping blobs of paint onto a piece of paper, folding and unfolding, and admiring the results.
+Also practice fine motor skills, including cutting, folding, and using a paintbrush.
+The arts and crafts learning opportunities are endless!
 (Image source: The Artful Parent)

 Valentine’s Heart Bouquet.
-This mixed-media project is quite tactile and great for toddlers, and can be done with whatever you’ve got lying around in the craft bin.
-Heart-shaped cardstock cutouts make the flower, and use green pipe cleaner for the stem.
-Decorate with marker, buttons, glitter and glue, and have your little one decide who to give their flower(s) to!
+This mixed-media project is quite tactile and great for toddlers, and can be done with whatever you’ve got lying around in the arts and crafts bin.
+Heart-shape cardstock cutouts make the flower.
+Use a green pipe cleaner for the stem.
+Decorate with marker, buttons, glitter and glue, and have your little one decide who to give flowers to!